GioBondandini/BforBirra/README.md

 The dataset given by the company encompasses the daily beer sales figures over a one-year temporal period.

 ## Task description
+Two distinct analyses have been conducted: the first examines the correlation between burger and beer sales and precipitation levels, while the second analyzes the correlation between burger and beer sales and temperature.
 ### 1.Data Exploration
 Understanding the Structure: The dataset is explored to gain insights into its structure and to identify any necessary data preparation steps.